approvals/ApprovalTests.cpp/doc/how_tos/ToggleDeprecatedCode.md

 <a id="top"></a>

-# How To Toggle Enabling or Disabling of Deprecated Code
+# How to Toggle Enabling or Disabling of Deprecated Code

 <!-- toc -->
 ## Contents